LaurentOngaro/UEVaultManager/docs/source/output.rst

    not been grabbed or the asset page not found during the process.
 -  the grabbing processing for extras data is using a text based search, so the analysed asset page could be the bad one and results could be taken for another asset.
-See the `how to fix invalid search result during the grabbing process <#how-to-fix-invalid-search-result-during-the-grabbing-process>`__ section bellow
+See the :ref:`how-to-fix-invalid-search-result-during-the-grabbing-process` section.

+.. _how-to-fix-invalid-search-result-during-the-grabbing-process:

 how to fix invalid search result during the grabbing process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~